-Practicum - The distinctive practicum experiences at OKWU involve actual teaching in an assigned, accredited classroom.
-Because of the intensity of practicum assignments and classroom preparation, it may be necessary for students to make adjustments in work and extracurricular activities during each practicum.
+Practicum - The distinctive practicum experiences at OKWU involve teaching and observing.
+Because of the intensity of practicum assignments, it may be necessary for candidates to make adjustments in work and extracurricular activities while enrolled in a practicum.
 The practicum experiences are in conjunction with specific methods classes and vary in number between programs as follows: